SanderMertens/flecs/docs/Manual.md

 ### 6. Have fun!
 There are few things as satisfying as building games.
 If nothing else, Flecs has been built to enable creative visions both big and small.
 I'm having a lot of fun building Flecs, I hope you will have fun using it, and that your users will have fun playing your games :)

-## Concepts
-This section describes the high level concepts of Flecs.

-### World
-The world is the container in which a simulation lives.
-It stores all of the simulation data, metadata and systems required to run the simulation.
-An application can have one or more worlds.

-### Entity
-An entity is a unique, 64-bit identifier that represents a single thing or object in your game.
-Entities have no behavior, and strictly speaking do not even have a lifecycle.
-Rather, you should see an entity as a numeric "primary key" that is associated with data in the store.
-In Flecs, the entity type (`ecs_entity_t`) is just that, a 64-bit integer.

-### Component
-A component is a datatype that is registered with the world.
-They can be added to, and removed from an entity.
-An entity can contain at most a single instance of a component, and can have an infinite number of components (in theory).
-Flecs internally stores component metadata on an entity, which is why component handles are of type `ecs_entity_t`.

-### Tag
-A tag is similar to a component, but is not associated with a data type.
-Just like components, tags are stored as an entity, which is why tag handles are of type `ecs_entity_t`.

-### Query
-A query allows for high performance iteration of entities that match a certain signature.
-The signature at a minimum contains information about which components an entity needs to have in order to be matched.
-Signatures can however be much more complex, and can exclude components, optionally match with components, match with components from specific sources and more.

-### System
-A system is a function that iterates over entities that, just like queries, match a signature.
-Systems can either be standalone or part of a _pipeline_, in which case they are executed periodically as part of running the main loop.
-Flecs internally stores system metadata on an entity, which is why system handles are of type `ecs_entity_t`.

-### Phase
-A phase identifies a moment in a frame when a system should be executed.
-A system can only be associated with a single phase.
-A phase is implemented as a tag, which is why phase handles are of type `ecs_entity_t`.
-A system can be made part of a phase by adding the phase to the system entity.

-### Pipeline
-A pipeline contains all the phases that should be executed by the world when a frame is computed.
-Flecs has a builtin pipeline which contains builtin phase tags, but applications can define their own custom pipelines.
-Flecs stores pipelin metadata on an entity, which is why pipeline handles are of type `ecs_entity_t`.

-### Monitor
-A monitor is a special kind of system that is executed when an entity goes from not matching the signature to matching the signature.
-Monitors can be used to monitor whether an entity has a specific set of entities.

-### Set systems
-Set systems are a special kind of system that are executed when one or more components are set or unset.
-Set systems are a reliable way of getting notified when the value of a component changes.

-### Trigger
-A trigger is a function that is executed when a component is added or removed.
-Triggers are simpler than systems, and can only be registered for a single component.
-Flecs stores triggers internally as an entity which is why trigger handles are of type `ecs_entity_t`.

-### Type
-A type is a collection (vector) of entity identifiers (`ecs_entity_t`) that can describe anything from a set of components, systems and tags, to plain entities.
-Every entity is associated with exactly one type that describes which components, tags, or other it has.

-### Type role
-A type role is a flag that indicates which role an entity fulfills in a type.
-By default this flag is `0`, indicating that the entity should be interpreted as component or tag.

-### Scope
-A scope is a virtual container that contains all of the child entities for a specific parent entity.
-Scopes are not recursive.
-Scopes are identified by their parent, which is why scope handles are of type `ecs_entity_t`.

-### Namespace
-Namespace is a different word for scope, and the terms may be used interchangeably.
-Typically the term namespace is used in relationship to components, systems and modules, whereas the term scope is used in relation to regular entities.

-### Module
-A module groups components, systems and more into reusable units that can be imported by an application.
-Contents of a module are by default stored in the scope (or namespace) of the module.
-Modules can import other modules.
-A module is only loaded once, regardless of how many times an application imports it.

-### Stage
-A stage is a temporary storage where structural changes to entities (new, add, remove, delete) are stored while an application is iterating.
-Flecs systems access raw C arrays, and this ensures that these arrays are not modified as the application is iterating over them.
-Data in a stage is merged at least once per frame, or more when necessary.

 ## Diagrams

 ### High level architecture